Tech-With-Tim/twtcodejam.net/README.md

 ## Contributing

-To see how to contribute to the website, please see [Contributing](CONTRIBUTE.md).
+To see how to contribute to the website please see [Contributing](CONTRIBUTE.md).
+To view the directory structure in tree view see [Structure](STRUCTURE.md)

 ### Reporting Bugs
 To report a bug, make a issue with the [bug report template](.github/ISSUE_TEMPLATE/bug-report-.md)